-In this Internet era, employers can learn a lot about potential employees from their online activities.
-For a more well-rounded, successful search, do some background research to identify potential “red flags.”
+Employers can learn a lot about potential employees from their online activities.
+Do some background research to identify potential “red flags.”

 In other words, what kind of presence or online image does the candidate have?
 Does he/she bad-mouth former employers?
 Display distasteful photos on Facebook?
 Have interests or activities that would reflect poorly on your company’s core values?
 Due diligence is important.